henriquepaduelim/StatCat/README.md

 # StatCat Football Platform

 StatCat centralizes combine data, athlete onboarding, and team collaboration for grassroots and academy programs.
-The stack pairs a FastAPI/SQLModel backend with a Vite React frontend so clubs, staff, coaches, and athletes can share metrics, content, and schedules through one channel.
+The stack pairs a FastAPI/SQLModel backend with a Vite React frontend so clubs can share testtings, content, and schedules with RSVP, manage teams, coaches, schedulling and athletes through one channel.

 ## Deployment (Render backend + Vercel frontend + Neon DB)